The Best Spaghetti with Tomato Sauce Ever! (La Devozione by Peppe Guida)

 The important thing is that the tomatoes are ripe, have a deep red colour and are very flavourful.
 This sauce is made using pureed fresh tomatoes and it isn’t cooked for very long before adding the pasta.
 Plus, apart from a bit of garlic and salt, there isn’t any other seasoning.
 So, the quality of the tomatoes is essential!
 You could also use San Marzano.

 Making this best spaghetti with tomato sauce ever.

 There are actually 2 ways to make this recipe.
 One is to cook the spaghetti entirely in the sauce.
-The other is to half cook it in boiling water and half in the sauce.
+Italians call this method pasta risottata because it’s similar to making a risotto!
+The other method is to half cook it in boiling water and half in the sauce.
 I did it the first way.
 However, at Pastificio dei Campi and The Di Martino seafront pasta bar they use the half and half method.